Prenups aren’t just for the rich and famous

 Pre-nuptial agreements or prenups are a regular thing in Hollywood and while you may not have as much at stake as high profile celebrity couples, t...

-A prenuptial agreement is a contract between a couple, which is written and signed before marriage.
-They can be as straightforward as you need them to be and they’re particularly important to consider where one or both parties has assets to protect.
+These prenuptial agreements can be as straightforward as you need them to be and they’re particularly important to consider where one or both parties has assets to protect.

-They’ve become increasingly common in recent years, especially for those who already own property, who have a stake in a family business and want to protect that wealth from a future divorce or to protect it for children from a prior relationship.
+They’ve become increasingly common in recent years, especially for those who already own property, who have a stake in a family business and want to protect that wealth from a future relationship breakdown or safeguard it for children from a prior relationship.

-It’s often the case that the key individuals of a business have a prenuptial agreement put in place to avoid any impact on the business if a divorce takes place in the future and our experts are happy to speak to individuals or businesses about how they can be used as a tool to protect company or partnership assets.
+It’s often the case that the key individuals of a business have a prenuptial agreement put in place to avoid any impact on the business if a divorce occurs.
+Our experienced family law team can advise individuals or businesses on how these agreements can protect company or partnership assets.

 We always recommend discussing this subject with your partner at an early stage.
-In Scotland, correctly prepared and validly executed prenuptial agreements will usually be enforceable and legally binding and this includes ensuring that neither party feels pressure to agree to a prenuptial agreement at short notice.
+In Scotland, a correctly prepared and validly executed agreement in Scotland will usually be enforceable and legally binding, provided the agreement is fair and reasonable and neither party feels pressure to agree to a prenuptial agreement at short notice.

-If you’re looking for prenuptial agreement advice, get in touch with our expert lawyers today.
+If you’re looking for prenuptial or postnuptial agreements advice, you can seek legal advice by getting in touch with one of our expert family law solicitors today.

 Contact us on 0131 270 7700, visit our offices in Edinburgh, Glasgow, East Lothian, Shetland or Orkney, or fill in our enquiry form to request a call back.